metricio/metricio-docs/content/raspberry-pi/setup.md

 `ssh pi@192.168.0.10`

 Most of the time the user is set to `pi` and the default password is `raspberry`.
-You will probably want change this.
+You will probably want to change this.
 You can do that with `passwd`.

 #### Step 4: Reboot

 You should now be able to reboot the PI and watch it boot straight to a browser, go fullscreen and load your dashboard from your server.
 You can do the above for as many PI's as you like.

 ![](http://res.cloudinary.com/metricio/image/upload/c_scale,w_489/v1508775215/IMG_20171023_180920_Bokeh_mor3lp.jpg)